prasad15/terminal-env/README.md

 # terminal-env

-A collection of dot files taken from various git repos and modified as per my need.
+A collection of dot files taken from various git repositories and modified as needed.